TAKE ACTION

 DONATE

 As a nonprofit, we depend on the financial support of donors like you!
-Your contributions help us build more climate-resilient communities across the state.
+Your contributions help us Seed Life across Georgia.
 Gifts keep GIPL growing and give hope to our state and planet!

 ADVOCATE

-• Georgia’s Okefenokee Swamp a is 438,000-acre National Wildlife Refuge located in the southeast part of the state.
+Georgia’s Okefenokee Swamp is a 438,000-acre National Wildlife Refuge located in the southeast part of the state.
 It is the largest blackwater swamp in the United States and one of the state's Seven Natural Wonders.
-Home to a variety of rare plant and animal species including the red-cockaded woodpecker, the indigo snake, and the wood stork, the Okefenokee is truly a national treasure!
+Home to a variety of rare plant and animal species, including the red-cockaded woodpecker, the indigo snake, and the wood stork, the Okefenokee is truly a national treasure!
 But its future is at risk.
-Mining operations around the swamp threaten its waters and are increasing wildfire risk.
+Mining operations around the swamp threaten its waters and increase wildfire risk.
 The Georgia General Assembly must act now to safeguard this sacred place.
 Send a message to your legislators—stand up for the Okefenokee!